 Pharmaceuticals not regulated by the Drug Enforcement Administration (DEA), (e.g., antibiotics, heparin, sterile water, and over-the-counter drugs), can be purchased through UW Medicine Drug Services (some restrictions may apply).
-For more information visit the pharmacy formulary list.
+For more information, and the pharmacy formulary list, go to the EH&S website.
 If you do not know exactly what pharmaceuticals to order, email questions to drugsvcs@uw.edu.